Specific Items I've Used and Recommend

 CAMERA STRAP

-It is adjustable to fit all sizes of people.
+It is adjustable to fit different sized people.

 WHAT TO BRING TO THE TRACK